Skip to content

 What is a Digital Product Passport?

 A Digital Product Passport (DPP) is a structured digital record that contains comprehensive information about a physical product — its origin, composition, environmental impact, repairability, and recyclability.
-Think of it as an “identity card” for every product sold in the European Union.
+Think of it as an “identity card” for products covered by DPP rules in the European Union.

 How Does a DPP Work?